sipeed/MaixPy/docs/doc/en/README_MaixCAM2.md

  ```
  * `yolov5.py` will detect objects in the camera view, draw bounding boxes around them, and display them on the screen.
 It supports detection of 80 object types.
 For more details, please see [YOLOv5 Object Detection](./vision/yolov5.md).

- You can try other examples on your own.
+ After these examples work, choose other examples that match what you want to build.

 > If you encounter image display stuttering when using the camera examples, it may be due to poor network connectivity, or the quality of the USB cable or the host's USB being too poor.
 You can try changing the connection method or replacing the cable, host USB port, or computer.